yankai-chen/EASING/ReadMe.md

 ![替代文本](Framework.jpg)

-This repository provides the PyTorch implementation for our WWW'25 paper: [[Paper](https://arxiv.org/abs/2503.20697)].
+This repository provides the PyTorch implementation for our WWW'25 paper [[EASING](https://arxiv.org/abs/2503.20697)].

 ## 🔧 Requirements